seveneightn9ne/hashpass/readme.md

 # Password Manifesto
-passgen is a utility that implements a secure scheme for generating passwords.
+hashpass is a utility that implements a secure scheme for generating passwords.

 This is my attempt at implementing the *optimal* password scheme.